How to Become an Emperor

 Of all the subjects that Napoleon studied at school, arguably the most influential was history.

 When he was a child, he filled his mind with the history of Greece and Rome.
-Roberts wrote, “A contemporary recalled Napoleon withdrawing to the school library to read Polybus, Plutarch, Arrian (‘with great delight’) and Quintus Curtius Rufus.”
+Roberts writes, “A contemporary recalled Napoleon withdrawing to the school library to read Polybus, Plutarch, Arrian (‘with great delight’) and Quintus Curtius Rufus.”
 These histories included the wars of great generals like Hannibal and Alexander the Great.
 Napoleon continued his reading habits even after he graduated school and became an officer in the military—at age 16.
-Roberts continued: “The list of books from which Napoleon made detailed notes from 1786 to 1791 is long, and includes histories of the Arabs, Venice, the Indies, England, Turkey, Switzerland and the Sorbonne [a prestigious university in Paris].”
+“The list of books from which Napoleon made detailed notes from 1786 to 1791 is long and includes histories of the Arabs, Venice, the Indies, England, Turkey, Switzerland and the Sorbonne [a prestigious university in Paris]” (ibid).

 Why study history?
-“History is actually one of the most effective ways to learn about the present and the future,” Mr. Stephen Flurry writes.
+“History is actually one of the most effective ways to learn about the present and the future,” Stephen Flurry wrote.
 “As Herbert W. Armstrong said, history provides the vital background that we need to understand the present.
 Without proper context, we can never truly understand the significance of events in the world around us!”
+(Trumpet, op cit).

 Follow the Paths of Great Leaders